toyosichristie/LITA-CAPSTONE-SALESDATA/README.md

 ### Tools Used
 - Microsoft Excel for
-  i.
-Data cleaning
+  1 Data cleaning
-  ii.
-Analysis and
+  2 Analysis and
-  iii.
-Visualisation
+  3 Visualisation
 - SQL- Structured Querying Language for Querying of Data.
 - Power Bi for Data Visualisation.
 - GitHub for Portfolio Building.